-When you are working with tiny seed beads, the needle you choose to use will make a big difference in your beading satisfation.
-Selecting the right size and type of beading needle will make your beadwork more enjoyable and will minimize problems with broken beads and ruined beadwork.
+When you are working with tiny seed beads, the needle you choose to use will make a big difference in your beading satisfaction.

-In general, you should avoid using regular sewing or embroidery needles to make beadwork.
-They may be convenient and inexpensive, but these types of needles are thicker with larger eyes than needles made specifically for beading.
+You should avoid using regular sewing or embroidery needles when you are doing beadwork.
+They may be convenient and inexpensive but are thicker with larger eyes than needles that are made specifically for beading.

 Types of Beading Needles